AleMorales9011/ForgeWare/src/00-Basic Scripting.md

 # Next

-We will implement a version control System with Github.
+Version control System with Github.
+How to easily keep track of all the code in your system and collaborate with other developers in a professional software development environment.